 The Steps will Guide you

 So while this isn’t a step by step process or even a guarantee that you’ll stay motivated, it’s good to understand what the basic steps are and how and why we do what we do.
 There are times you will lose sight of the vision.
 Times you won’t feel inspired.
-Times you will lose your desire.
-Times you will slide backwards or quit even.
+Or you will lose your desire.
+Perhaps you will slide backwards or quit even.
 But if you can get yourself back through the steps I’ve listed above, you can get back on track and stay on track.
 When things get cloudy for you, go back to the original inspiration and that desire you had.
 Drum up the belief again that you can do it.
 Look at how far you’ve come already!
 Pat yourself on the back once in a while!
 Because once you find your focus again, you’ll be driven forward.
 And who knows, maybe you’ll even inspire others?

 Another post you may enjoy is – 4 Ways to Keep Yourself Motivated and Committed to Your Goals